fluent/fluentbit-website-v3/_posts/2020-12-15-multiline-logging-with-fluent-bit.md

 categories: cloudnative logging news
 author: anurag
 ---

-# Multiline log parsing with Fluent Bit
+> Learn about how to handle multiline logging with Fluent Bit with suggestions and an example of multiline parser

 There are thousands of different log formats that applications use; however, one of the most challenging structures to collect/parse/transform is multiline logs.
 While multiline logs are hard to manage, many of them include essential information needed to debug an issue.
 In this blog, we will walk through multiline log collection challenges and how to use Fluent Bit to collect these critical logs.